Article 15 of the Constitution of Singapore: Profess

 The word profess in Article 15(1) is not defined in the Constitution, but the case Re Mohamed Said Nabi, deceased (1964) may provide guidance.
 The issue in the case was the meaning of the word Muslim in the Muslims Ordinance 1957 which was defined as "a person who professes the religion of Islam".
-The High Court held that to come within the definition, one must be shown to be an orthodox Muslim and must have outwardly manifested and practiced Islam; merely having been born into that religion was insufficient.
+The High Court held that to come within the definition, one must be shown to be an orthodox Muslim and must have outwardly manifested and practised Islam; merely having been born into that religion was insufficient.
 More specifically, Justice F.A.
 Chua referred to the Shorter Oxford English Dictionary and noted that the word profess means "to affirm, or declare one's faith in or allegiance to (a religion, principle, God or Saint etc.)".

 However, to determine if one has in fact "professed" a religion, a proper scrutiny of the entire circumstances is necessary.
 On the facts, the deceased was brought up as a Muslim, married under Muslim rites, and had held Muslim religious ceremonies in his house which he had taken part in.
 This was strong evidence that he professed the religion of Islam, despite the fact that he had also engaged in the heterodox practices of drinking alcohol and eating pork.
 The judge held that such practices did not amount to a renunciation of the religion, and added that someone who had been born into the religion must be held to be a member of that religion unless it is proved he has adopted some other religion.

 The Malaysian interpretation of the term profess in Article 11(1) of the Malaysian Constitution may be relevant as that provision is worded similarly to Article 15(1) of the Singapore Constitution.
 In Daud bin Mamat v.
 Majlis Agama Islam (2001), it was held that the act of exiting one's religion does not fall under the meaning of professing and practising one's religion.
 In the judge's view, "to accept that professing no religion equated to 'a religion' or the 'right to profess and practice it' would stretch the definition in Article 11 too far".
 On the other hand, it might be argued that the freedom to renounce one's religion or to profess not to have a religion is a corollary of the freedom to profess a religion.
 This issue has not yet come before the Singapore courts for determination.